 “The house is a disaster.
 I thought you were going to clean.
 Mike is coming over and I want it to be clean for him,” she says.

-“Um, I never said I was going to clean.
-I’m busy, “I say.
+“Um..., I never said I was going to clean.
+I’m busy,” I say.
 Not sure why I have to make sure our apartment is clean for her new boyfriend.
 I do like him, though.

 I stand staring as she walks in a huff to our hall closet.
 She pulls out the Swiffer and starts feverishly cleaning the bathroom.
 Freak.